juliagoda/CH341SER/README.md

 <br/>

-And now we must to choose our port's name.
+And now we must choose our port's name.
 My port's name is ttyUSB0.

 <br/>